FusionSolutions/python-feclient/README.md

 If you need the integers in other format like hexadecimal, you can set `convertNumbers` during initialize.
 This option will be sent with every request, and the server will format the response before it sends back to the client.

 Supported values:
-- `None` or `"default"`: Protocol based predefined convertion.
+- `None` or `"default"`: Protocol based predefined conversion.
 This client uses JSONRPC-P protocol which equals `"none"` for this value.
 - `"none"`: Integers and floats will be not converted and stays in original type.
 - `"str"`: Integers and floats will be converted into string.
 For example: `balance:int = 55` will be `balance:str = "55"``, and `percent:float = 3.14` will be `percent:str = "3.14"`
 - `"hex"`: Integers and floats will be converted into string, but integers will be in hexadecimal format with `0x` prefix.
 For example: `balance:int = 55` will be `balance:str = "0x37"``, and `percent:float = 3.14` will be `percent:str = "3.14"`